 I would like to visit some Mediterranean countries this summer.
 These countries are sunny and have the best food.

 Then, these guys came in and wanted to fight, could you believe it?

 Incorrect spelling, explanation:

-theese is an incorrect form, because this pronoun is spelled with just one vowel e in the middle.
-It originates in Old English spelling of plural pronouns (thes maculine and theōs feminine).
+theese is an incorrect form because this pronoun is spelled with just one vowel e in the middle.
+It originates in the Old English spelling of plural pronouns (thes masculine and theōs feminine).
 Therefore these is the correct form.

 Still not sure?Ask your question in our comments section below (we reply to all comments within 24 hours)